HackYourFutureBelgium/home/students/sunday-class.md

 ## All Together - Recap & Project Demo

+__14:20-14:50__

 ### Check-In

-A ~45 second check-in from each group on what they learned and struggled with in the exercises.
+A ~1 minute check-in from each group on what they learned and struggled with in the exercises.

 ### Recap